Yonghao-Tan/integrated-academic-searcher/README.md

     - Downloads are organized into subfolders named after their search category (e.g., `CV`, `NLP`).
     - All downloaded papers are bundled into a single `.zip` file for convenient one-click download from the browser.
 - **Advanced Filtering & Search**:
-    - Filter by title keywords, abstract keywords, minimum year, and specific venues.
+    - Filter by title keywords, abstract keywords (supporting whole-word match), minimum year, and specific venues.
     - Exclude papers based on words in their titles.
     - Define multiple, independent search "directions" in arXiv for complex queries.
 - **Organized Results & Export**: